angelorosace/SBI/README.md

 ### Example

-In the directory `/example`, there is a list of interaction PDB files.
+In the directory `/4g83` (among others), there is a list of interaction PDB files.
 These interaction files can be run through the program to generate a protein model by running the following command:

-`python3 macro_molecular_complex_builder.py --input_directory ./example --output_directory ./output --verbose`
+`python -m macro_molecular_complex_builder --input_directory ./4g83 --output_file out.pdb --verbose`

 When running with stoichiometry, the following command can be run:

-`python3 macro_molecular_complex_builder.py --input_directory ./example --output_directory ./output --stoichiometry ./example/stoichiometry.tsv`
+`python -m macro_molecular_complex_builder --input_directory ./4g83 --output_file out.pdb --stoichiometry ./example/stoichiometry.tsv`